 The history of American independent cinema as we know it began February 5, 1919 when four of the most iconic names in silent film — Mary Pickford, Charlie Chaplin, Douglas Fairbanks, and D.W.
 Griffith — joined forces to create United Artists.
-These artists had grown frustrated with the studios that dominated Hollywood and sought to create a company that would give each of them greater creative control over their artistic work and their futures in the business.
-The founding of United Artists, the first independent studio in America, was a game-changer in Hollywood that would end up shaping the next century of movies.
+These filmmakers had grown frustrated with their lack of control in Hollywood and sought to create a company that would give each of them greater artistic freedom and ownership of their work.
+Flash forward 102 years to May 26, 2021 and now the United Artists banner has a new home at Amazon.

 Rumors surfaced this month that Amazon was in talks to buy MGM and its massive library of 4,000 movies and 17,000 episodes of television.
 The deal was finalized May 26 in a purchase worth $8.45 billion, making it Amazon’s second largest acquisition in history following its $13.7 billion purchase of Whole Foods in 2017.
 Because MGM bought United Artists and its library in 1981 and merged it with its own, the Amazon-MGM deal gives the streaming giant ownership of United Artists’ prestigious catalogue.
 Whether it’s defining cinematic franchises like “Rocky” and James Bond or a handful of titles considered the greatest movies ever made (“Apocalypse Now,” “Raging Bull,” “One Flew Over the Cuckoo’s Nest”), United Artists boasts one of the most impressive libraries in American film history.